devTejaSrinivas/devTejaSrinivas/README.md

 # 💫 About Me:
 # Hi there, I'm TEJA! 👋

+- 👯 I’m looking to collaborate on Web Development Projects
+- 🤔 I’m looking for help with Open Source Contribution
+- 💬 Ask me about Data Structures and Algorithms
+- 📫 How to reach me: tejasrinivassjps@gmail.com

 ## About Me
 I'm a passionate Computer Science major from India with a keen interest in Full Stack Web Development, Artificial Intelligence, and Machine Learning.
 Currently, I'm working on an exciting Mental Health prediction app called **Kalrav**.
 I believe in the power of technology to make a positive impact on people's lives.